gdvnprt/odin-calculator/README.md

 TO DO:

-1. Allow for multiple numbers in a row to be seen as one number
+1. Adjust function to work with multi-digit numbers

 2. Round answers so no overflow

 3. Adjust operator keys so no multiple operators in a row

-4. Adjust function to work with multi-digit numbers

-5. Add decimal input functionality
+4. Add decimal input functionality

-6. See if dynamic text resizing is possible if input is very long
+5. See if dynamic text resizing is possible if input is very long

-7. (optional) keyboard support
+6. (optional) keyboard support